gobblegoob/CSRCreator/README.md

 - [x] Use Excel checklist to import host list
 - [ ] Include a script for automatically signing CSR's from AD based Certificate Authority
-- [ ] Allow a user to set their own source spreadsheet
+- [x] Allow a user to set their own source spreadsheet
 - [x] Allow for the addition of SAN fields and other attributes in CSR
 - [ ] GUI
+- [ ] Improved error handling

 See the [open issues](https://github.com/gobblegoob/CSRCreator/issues) for a full list of proposed features (and known issues).